What is a seizure disorder?

 To prevent seizures, doctors will:

-It's very important to take your anticonvulsant medicine the way your doctor prescribed.
+It's very important to take your antiseizure medicine the way your doctor prescribed.
 Not taking your medicine is a common reason for having a seizure.

 If you've had a seizure within the past 6 months, doctors usually recommend that you NOT: